spatie/laravel-backup/README.md

          * accidentally end up committing these backups.
          */
         'path' => 'backups',

+        /*
+         * By default the backups will be stored as a zipfile with a
+         * timestamp as the filename.
+With these options You can
+         * specify a prefix and a suffix for the filename.
+         */
+        'prefix' => '',
+        'suffix' => '',
     ],

     'clean' => [
         /*
          * The clean command will remove all backups on all configured filesystems
-         * that are older than this amount of days.
+         * that are older then this amount of days.
          */
         'maxAgeInDays' => 90,
     ],